muscak/Flood-Prediction/README.md

-# Flood-Prediction
+# Flood Prediction
-Predicting the probability of flood.
+This is the repository for the [Kaggle competition Regression with a Flood Prediction Dataset](https://www.kaggle.com/competitions/playground-series-s4e5).